Tarakesh-K/mongodb-task1/README.md

    .projection({})
    .sort({_id: 1})

-// (2) Find the product price which are between 400 to 800
+// (2) Find the product price which are between 400 to 800Cancel changes

 db.products.find({$and : [{product_price: {$gte: 400}}, {product_price: {$lte: 800}}]});